Zendesk automations vs triggers: A 2026 guide to lifecycle events

 *AI agents can be unlocked on the Support Team plan by adding the Help Center add-on.

-eesel AI is an easy way to give your Zendesk setup that much-needed upgrade.
-It works with your existing tools to add a powerful AI layer, letting you go live in minutes and automate with real confidence.
-Instead of fighting with brittle rules, you can get back to focusing on what really matters: creating a better experience for your customers.
+eesel AI is one complementary option that helps you get even more out of your Zendesk setup.
+It works with your existing ecosystem to add a powerful AI layer, allowing you to automate with even more confidence.
+By combining your foundational rules with intelligent tools, you can focus on what really matters: creating a world-class experience for your customers.

 | Aspect | Rules-Based (Zendesk) | AI-Driven (eesel AI) |